 Norwich City 0-1 Chelsea: Mata strike enough for buoyant Blues

-In a match where chances were rare commodities, Rafa Benitez's side were worth all three points and closed the gap on on second-placed Manchester City against the poor Canaries
+In a match where chances were rare commodities, Rafa Benitez's side was worth the three points as the Canaries posed virtually no threat in attack

-Chelsea’s control continued after the break, forcing Norwich to play on the counterattack but, with neither side creating too many opportunities, a host of goals never looked likely.
+Chelsea’s control continued after the break, forcing Norwich to play on the counterattack, but with neither side creating too many opportunities, a bag of goals never looked likely.

-The first half was a very tightly contested affair, but Norwich certainly began the more promising, stringing together a good number of passes in the Chelsea half, but the visitors’ defence remained solid.
+The first half was a very tightly contested affair, but Norwich looked promising, stringing together a good number of passes in the Chelsea half, but the visitors’ defense remained solid.

-Around the half-hour mark, Chelsea began to take control as Mata started to see more of the ball but they were still struggling to create chances with Norwich defending well.
+Around the half-hour mark, Chelsea began to take control as Mata started to get himself involved a little more, but the Blues were still struggling to create chances with Norwich defending well.

-However, in the 38th minute, Oscar did well to retain possession in the centre before finding Mata on the edge of the box, and the Spaniard smashed an effort into the far side of the net to open the scoring.
+However, in the 38th minute Oscar did well to retain possession in the center before finding Mata on the edge of the box, and the Spaniard smashed an effort into the far side of the net to open the scoring.

-Bradley Johnson flashed a near-post header just over a few minutes later, but Chelsea went into half-time with a deserved 1-0 lead.
+Bradley Johnson saw a near-post header go just over a few minutes later, but Chelsea went into halftime with a 1-0 lead which it probably deserved.

-The second half started were the opening 45 minutes left off as Chelsea controlled possession and looked comfortable, knocking the ball around in a confident manner, while Norwich attempted to spring counterattacks.
+The second half just seemed to carry on from the first period as Chelsea controlled possession and looked comfortable, knocking the ball around in a confident manner, while Norwich attempted to spring counterattacks.

-Hoolahan seemed Norwich’s best bet of getting back into the game, but often the only pass on was forward to Grant Holt, but either the Chelsea defence would halt the striker, or he strayed offside.
+Hoolahan seemed Norwich’s best bet of getting back into the game, but often the only pass on for him was forward to Grant Holt, but either the Chelsea defense would halt the forward, or he strayed offside.

-The visitors continued to control the match, but for all their possession they could not get past the Norwich defence, much like their hosts in the first period.
+The visitors continued to control the match, but for all their possession they could not get past the Norwich defense, much like the hosts in the first period.